How to Choose the Right Speakers for Your Event or Party Sound System

 - Cables, Power and Setup Essentials: It's the boring stuff but it's essential.
 From power leads and audio cables to adapters and extension cords, we make sure you've got everything you need.
 We even label things so you know what plugs in where, no guesswork involved.

-Why Hire from Edwards Sound?
+Why Hire from Edwards Sound Systems?

 - We're not just here to hand over gear.
 Our team offers practical advice based on experience, not guesswork.
 We'll help you figure out what you need, explain how it works, and even handle the set up and operation if you'd rather not deal with cables and knobs on the day.